zeromq/pyczmq/README.md

 All CZMQ functions can be accessed directly via the low-level cffi binding, ie:

   - pyczmq.C.zctx_new

   - pyczmq.C.zsocket_bind

   - pyczmq.C.zstr_send

-   etc...
+  - etc...

-Functions also have aliases in module namespaces, so:
+Functions also have aliases in a module level namespace interface, so:

-   - pyczmq.zctx.new is pyczmq.C.zctx_new
+  - pyczmq.C.zctx_new is pyczmq.zctx.new (with caveat, see below)

-   - pyczmq.zsocket.bind is pyczmq.C.zsocket_bind
+  - pyczmq.C.zsocket_bind is pyczmq.zsocket.bind

-   - pyczmq.zstr.send is pyczmq.C.zstr_send
+  - pyczmq.C.zstr_send is pyczmq.zstr.send

-   etc...
+  - etc...

+The 'new' functions in the module namespaces (like pyczmq.zctx.new) are wrappers that plug into Python's garbage collector, so you typically never need to explicitly destroy objects if you use the namespace interface.
+Therefore, pyczmq.zctx.new isn't *really* pyczmq.C.zmq_new, but the effect is exactly the same.
+If you use the "raw" C binding interface pyczmq.C.zmq_new, however, you must explicitly garbage collect your own resources by calling the coresponding destroy method (pyczmq.C.zctx_destroy, etc.).

-Functionality is also encapsulated in a number of helper classes to make the API more "object oriented".
+Functionality is also encapsulated in a number of optional helper classes to make a more "object oriented" API, if you're into that kind of thing.
 Types included are 'Context', 'Socket', 'Loop' and 'Beacon'.